 Act now to make sure tax credits payments for your 16-19 year old don’t stop

-If you have a 16-19 year old who'll be staying in school or college after the summer holidays, remember to let the Tax Credit Office know by 31 August or you could lose out on tax credits payments.
+If you have a 16-19 year old who’ll be staying in school or college after the summer holidays, remember to let the Tax Credit Office know by the 31st August or you could lose out on tax credits payments.

-Keep the tax credits office informed or payments will stop
+Keep the Tax Credit Office informed or payments will stop

 Our welfare rights expert Derek Sinclair said:

 “The Tax Credit Office always assumes that a 16-year-old is a school leaver during the summer.
 As a result, they automatically stop any tax credit payments for a young person from 1 September.

 “In order for your payments to continue, you must contact the Tax Credit Office to confirm details of the course your 16-year-old will be doing after the summer.